fsprojects/TestDynamo/Features.md

      * ✅ GlobalTableArn
      * ✅ GlobalTableName
      * ✅ GlobalTableStatus
      * ReplicationGroup - Partial support.
-If an `InMemoryDynamoDbClient` is aware that it's database is part of a distributed db, then Replicas will be accurate.
+If a `TestDynamoClient` is aware that it's database is part of a distributed db, then Replicas will be accurate.
 Otherwise this value will be empty
          * GlobalSecondaryIndexes
              * ✅ IndexName
              * OnDemandThroughputOverride